 - Some drinkers prefer adding a dash of fresh orange juice.
 It is not original to the cocktail but was added around 2010, according to Simon Difford.
 It's a welcome addition that brightens up the mix.
 Try it with and without to see what you think.

 - Fernet is actually a style of Italian amaro (bitter) and Branca a brand name; it's also the best-known.
-You can substitute another fernet, though it will likely be slightly different as the 27 herbs, spices, and roots in Branca's recipe are part of a secret recipe.
-Do try others, such as Fernet Leopold Highland Amaro from Leopold Bros., as they'll create a fascinating hanky panky.
+You can substitute another fernet, though it will be slightly different as the 27 herbs, spices, and roots in Branca are part of a secret recipe.
+Do try others, such as Fernet Leopold Highland Amaro from Leopold Bros., as they also create a fascinating hanky panky.

 How Strong Is a Hanky Panky Cocktail?